Garlic likes rich, well-drained soil. It does best in areas with a pH between 6-7. Due to garlic’s intense flavor it is relatively pest-free.

 Hardneck Garlic: Typically have 5-9 cloves per head.
 They have a broad range of excellent flavors.
 Hardnecks have a shorter storage life than softnecks.

 Onions need full sun and well-draining soil.
 Onions perform best in light soil with organic material.
-If soils are clay amend with high quality compost.
+If soils are clay, then amend with high quality compost.

 Plant transplants 4-6 inches apart (3 inches deep for onion sets, 1 inch deep for transplants).
 Onions can be planted as close as 3 inches apart with thinning.
 This is a great way to provide green onions for salads and soups throughout the season.
 Rows should be 15 inches apart.